Make First Impression Count

 How to make a good first impression

-- 1Dress to impress.Whether you're dressing for an interview or looking to impress someone special at a party, it is important that you dress accordingly.
+- 1Whether you're dressing for an interview or looking to impress someone special at a party, it is important that you dress accordingly.
 One of the first things people notice is how you dress.
 Be mindful of the occasion and try not to come under-dressed.
 Always wear clothes that you're comfortable in.
 Make sure your clothes fit well so you don't look or feel awkward.
 If you plan to wear heels, make sure that they're not going to hurt your feet.
-Also, remember that your shoes, accessories, hair, and makeup are all things people notice when they first meet you, so make sure they're all clean and neat, and that they display the type of image that you want to project.Advertisement
+Also, remember that your shoes, accessories, hair, and makeup are all things people notice when they first meet you, so make sure they're all clean and neat, and that they display the type of image that you want to project.Dress to impress.Advertisement

-- 2Practice good hygiene.This one is obvious, but neglecting basic hygiene can really distract people from getting to know the real you.
+- 2This one is obvious, but neglecting basic hygiene can really distract people from getting to know the real you.
 Always brush your teeth shortly before a meeting or gathering.
 If you don't have the chance, keep some mints handy just in case.
 Always shower or bathe every day, and make sure to wear deodorant.
 A light amount of cologne or perfume is nice, but don't over-do it, as many people are sensitive to strong scents.
-Make sure to keep your hair and nails well-groomed.Advertisement
+Make sure to keep your hair and nails well-groomed.Practice good hygiene.Advertisement

 Categories : Relationships

 Recent edits by: Alma, Robbi, Maria Sharon Ubando